The following was taken from SAFE KIDS CONNECTICUT.

 PUBLIC ACT 05-58

-LAW: Infants must remain rear-facing and in their car seat until they are a minimum of both 20 pounds and one year old.
+LAW: Infants must remain rear-facing until they are a minimum of both 2 years and 30 pounds.

-LAW: Children must be in a car seat or booster seat until they reach 60 pounds and they reach 7 years old.
+LAW: Children should ride in a booster seat until they reach 8 years old AND 60 pounds (they must meet both requirements).
 Children who ride in a booster seat must use a lap and shoulder belt.

-LAW: Children, tweens, and teens must be in a seat belt wherever they ride in the vehicle.
+LAW: Children, tweens and teens must be in a seat belt whenever they ride in a vehicle.

-Further recommended: Children should ride in the back seat until they are 13 years old.
-All people and objects should be properly restrained wherever they are in the vehicle.
+Further Recommended: Children should ride in the back seat until they are 13 years old.
+All people and objects should be properly restrained whenever they are in a vehicle.

 CAR SEAT SAFETY CLINICS